We're almost at the end of 2018 and, all through the year, one message has been heard loud and clear - single-use plastic is bad, bad, bad.

 “Things like straws aren’t as important to me,” she tells BBC Three.
 “Plastic straws only represent 0.3% of the Great Pacific Garbage Patch - while fishing nets are actually 46%.
 So if you really want to make a difference, stop eating fish, or maybe do some campaigning to change the fishing industry.”

-Basically, plastic-free supermarkets are exactly what they sound like: shops where the stuff you need to buy isn’t wrapped in plastic, or handed to you in plastic bags.
-They're not super common, but they do exist.
+Basically, plastic-free supermarkets do exactly what they say: the stuff you need to buy isn’t wrapped in plastic, or handed to you in plastic bags.
+They're not super common but they do exist.

-Instead, you take your own cloth bag and grocery containers and fill them up with whatever you want.
-Usually, these are then charged by weight.
+Instead, you take your own cloth bag and grocery containers and fill them up with whatever you want - chestnuts, parsnips, sprouts...
+And usually, these are then charged by weight.

-Although for now there are only a small number of physical plastic-free shops in the UK, there are plenty of plastic-free online shops - so get Googling.
+Although for now there are only a small number of physical plastic-free shops in the UK, there are plenty of plastic-free online shops - so get researching.

 We’re aware this one seems a bit hardcore - but it does make sense.